eclipse-archived/codewind-docs/docs/_documentations/remote-deploy-instance.md

 ```

 Where:
 - The `name` field is the name of the deployment and must be unique within the cluster.
+It must contain numbers and letters only, no spaces or punctuation.
 - The `keycloakDeployment` field is the name of the Keycloak instance that will provide authentication services.
-It must have already been provisioned and be running.
+Keycloak must be provisioned and running.
 - The `username` field is the Keycloak registered user who will own this Codewind instance.
+Enter alphanumeric characters only.
-- The `loglevel` can be used to increase log levels of the Codewind pods. _MG: What other values are available for this?_
+- The `loglevel` can be used to increase the log levels of the Codewind pods.
+You can set this to: `error`, `warn`, `info`, `debug`, or `trace`.
-- The `storageSize` field sets the PVC size to 10GB. _MG: Typical values?
-What's a good default?_
+- The `storageSize` field sets the PVC size to 10GB.

 3\.
-Apply this yaml file by issuing the following command:
+Apply this yaml file and have the Codewind operator create and configure both Codewind and Keycloak by issuing the following command:

 `$ kubectl apply -f ./deploy/crds/codewind.eclipse.org_v1alpha1_codewind_cr.yaml`